Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/04_gaia_and_shiva.md

 Over the course of the phase, the Fragment of Fate will take damage.
 Assuming no player hits it with an AoE, it will survive with barely any HP.

-This means that if it takes *any* extra damage (e.g: from a player's AoE, or a poorly aimed *Spirit Taker*), the phase becomes impossible to clear (although you'll still be able to get practice in.)
+This means that if it takes *any* extra damage (from an enemy AoE that targets a player), the phase becomes impossible to clear (although you'll still be able to get practice in.)

 <table>
   <tr>